 A bed sleeps hot if it acts as a heat trap for the sleeper's body heat, resulting in an uncomfortably warm sleep surface.
 About 9% of both memory foam bed and latex bed owners included in our research report a sleeping hot problem.
 Learn more.

 Memory foam, especially higher-density foam, has a significant number of complaints by owners regarding its suitability for love making.
 (See the mattress sex comparison.)
 Complaints for latex mattresses on this issue usually have to do with how body impression indentations limit the comfort and movement needed for romance.

-Memory foam mattresses are much more widely available than latex mattresses, especially in mattress showrooms.
-This is an advantage for memory foam mattresses because it allows prospective buyers to conveniently try the mattresses before buying.
+Memory foam mattresses are much more available than latex mattresses, especially in mattress showrooms.
+This is an advantage for memory foam mattresses as it allows prospective buyers to conveniently try / lie on the mattresses before buying.

-The majority of both memory foam and latex beds have a 20-year warranty with 10 years non-prorated.
-However, several popular and low-priced memory foam mattresses have 5-15 year warranties.
+The majority of both memory foam and latex beds have a 10-20-year warranty with 10 years non-prorated.
+However, some popular and low-priced memory foam mattresses may have shorter warranties.

 The mattress ownership data was collected using an accurate, unbiased research methodology.